Short-Form Video Strategy for Education & Online Course Brands

 What is the best posting schedule for educational content creators?

-Get education viral feed + scripts for your brand
+Get education reference feed + scripts for your brand